Ikono: Population

+Climate

 History and population

 Ikono is one of the four largest Local Government Areas in the state, the others being oruk Anam, Ibiono-Ibom, Essien Udim.
 It came into existence in September, 1996 when it was carved out of Itu Local Government Area.
 The people of Ikono are great farmers, who cultivate both cash and food crops, palm tree, kolanut trees, cassava, maize, melon.
 They are also traders and among the peculiar cuisines of the people is a soup called "efere nsana" which is often prepared during festivities like marriage, burials, civic receptions.
 The people of Ikono trace their roots to a place called "Ibom" in Arochukwu Local Government Area of Abia State, from where they migrated and spread to other parts today's Ibibio land.

-Demographic suggestions made with much inclined on the 2016 census data, opines that Ikono has a population of about 185000 people, with both genders each fairly counting a proximate half of the total figure.
+Demographic suggestions made with much inclined on the 2016 census data, opines that Ikono has a population of about 185,000 people, with both genders each fairly counting a proximate half of the total figure.